So, Marie, from somewhere (I suspect the US considering the question) asked the following thing:

 So, I didn’t react at all.
 I just pretended that it never happened, and moved on with the conversation and with my life (we did stay friends for a while despite that unfortunate non-conversation).

 A little while after this episode, I finally understood what had happened.
 She thought that French people said “Ooh la la” all the time, so she said it to impress me or something along the lines of “see, I know the expression, ain’t you proud of me?”
 My lack of reaction must have seriously disappointed her.

 Now, onto the answer of Marie’s question(s):

 No, French people don’t say “ooh la la.”
 I have never ever heard a French person say it.
-What you may hear from a French person is “oh la la!” (with a “Oh” and not a “Ooh”), except that this expression implies very different things, both in terms of meaning, context and impressions it gives.
+What you may hear from a French person is “oh la la!” (with an “Oh” and not an “Ooh”), except that this expression implies very different things, both in terms of meaning, context and impressions it gives.